vicres/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigators
 ---

-We are interested in the field of biosphere-atmosphere interactions and, in particular, on:

-1) Circadian regulation of photosynthesis and stomatal conductance
-2) The physiological mechanisms that underlie changes in the structure of plant communities
-3) The factors that drive wildfire activity.
 	I am currently a Professor at the Southwest University for Science and Technology and Associate Scientist at Agrotecnio-University of Lleida (Spain).

 I am broadly interested in the field of biosphere-atmosphere interactions and, in particular, on: